markschl/snakecharmer/README.md

 ## Further steps...

-A list of possible next steps includes:
+A list of To-Do items:

 - Integrate more pipelines / clustering methods and taxonomy databases
 - Integrate other platforms than Illumina and allow simultaneous analysis of multi-platform data